Login or Register to make a submission.

 Figures should be submitted separately.
 All figures must be originals and not copies of the previous works.
 If the authors choose to reproduce previously published figures, permissions must be obtained and clearly stated in the legend.
 A clear and concise legend caption must accompany every figure.

-Case report must contain an unstructured abstract of up to 350 words in English language or 600 words in the Thai language, 5 keywords, Background, Case Presentation, Discussion, and References (up to 30).
-Up to 3 tables and 5 figures are allowed.
-The total word count must not exceed 2500 words for the English language or 4000 words for the Thai language.
+Case report must contain an unstructured abstract of up to 350 words in English language or 600 words in the Thai language, five keywords, Background, Case Presentation, Discussion, and References (up to 30).
+Up to 3 tables and five figures are allowed.
+The total word count must not exceed 2500 words for English or 4000 words for Thai.

 Tables should be included in the manuscript file.
 All tables must be originals and not copies of the previous works.
 If authors choose to reproduce previously published tables, permissions must be obtained and clearly stated in the footnote of each table.